Khaled Taja

-Khaled Omar Taja (خالد عمر تاجا; November 6, 1939 – April 4, 2012) was a Syrian Kurdish actor born in the Rukneddine district of the city of Damascus.
+Khaled Omar Taja (خالد عمر تاجا; 6 November 1939 – 4 April 2012) was a Syrian actor born in the Rukneddine district of the city of Damascus.
 He appeared in several films including Memory of a Night of Love (1973).
 Taja worked in over 62 different TV series.
+Taja was among 99 intellectuals who published a declaration from Beirut in September 2000, two months following Bashar's accession to the presidency, advocating for the establishment of freedom of expression, the lifting of the state of emergency, and political pluralism.

-He died at the age of 72 on April 4, 2012.
+He died at the age of 72 on 4 April 2012.